scottymicfree/lucy-core-ai-/README.md

 Phase 3 — Advanced Features (v3)
 Introduce adaptive reasoning (ThinkTank), human context (Humana), safe learning (EvolveCore), event-driven IPC, and auditable workflow persistence.
 ---
-License
+## License

-Lucy Core AI is an independent project created by Randy Webb.
+Lucy-Core-AI is an independent project created by Randy Webb.

+**Ownership & Rights**
-All rights reserved unless otherwise specified.
+- All source code, architecture designs, and agent logic are owned by Randy Webb unless otherwise specified.
+- Sharing is permitted for **academic, research, or controlled collaboration purposes** only.
+- Commercial use or redistribution requires explicit permission.

+**Citation & Attribution**
+- If you use Lucy-Core-AI in research, publications, or prototypes, please reference:
+  *Randy Webb, Lucy-Core-AI: Agentic Governance Kernel, 2026.*

+**Disclaimer**
+- Lucy-Core-AI is in early development (v1–v3 roadmap).
+Users should not rely on it for safety-critical production without further validation.
 The project may be shared for research visibility and controlled collaboration.
 Status
 Early development – architecture and core modules in progress.